JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/5_Banner.md

 | onRenderFail        | This method is invoked when the ad is rendered failed.                                      |
 | onRenderSuccess     | This method is invoked when the ad is rendered successfully                                 |

-**Warning: the Banner Ad only could be shown once the onRenderSuccess method is invoked.**
+**Warning: the Banner Ad could be shown after the onRenderSuccess method is invoked.**

 ### Handle Dislike Button(optional)